Weight gain after cancer treatment

 Some people eat more when they are stressed.

-Do not be too upset if you find you have gained weight.
-Sometimes knowing why it has happened can help you think of ways to manage it.
-If you think you have gained weight because you are depressed, talk to your GP or nurse.
-There are treatments for depression, such as counselling and antidepressants.
+Knowing why you have gained weight can help you think of ways to manage it.
+If you think you have gained weight because you are feeling anxious or depressed, talk to your GP or nurse.
+Treatments for this, such as counselling and antidepressants can help.

 If cancer or its treatment causes your weight to change, your clothes may no longer fit.
 The cost of buying new clothes can be worrying for some people.
-If you are worried about money, call the Macmillan Support Line on 0808 808 00 00 for information and advice.
+If you are worried about money, call the Macmillan Support Line for free on 0808 808 0000 for information and advice.
 We have more information about getting financial help.

-- a dietitian, for advice about your diet
+- dietitian to advise you about your diet

-- a physiotherapist, for exercises to help improve your fitness
+- physiotherapist to suggest exercises to help improve your physical fitness

 Related pages